 So grab a hold of some of these books and blast off into space.
 Your children will love them, you will learn a great deal, and its a win-win all around.

-These are the children’s books about space we think are absolutely out of this world!
+These are the kids’ books about space that we think are absolutely out of this world!
 Enjoy!

-Children’s Books About Space: Nonfiction Books About the Moon and More!
+Space Books for Kids: Nonfiction Books About the Moon and More!

 A Hundred Billion Trillion Stars, by Seth Fishman and illustrated by Isabel Greenberg: This book explores our universe, from its biggest numbers to its smallest.
 From a hundred billion trillion stars to one unique you, this fabulous work of nonfiction mesmerizes children with its enormous numbers and makes a perfect read aloud not just for storytime, but for science, math and STEM classes too.

 Professor Astro Cat’s Frontiers of Space, by Dr. Dominic Walliman and Ben Newton: We adore everything about the Professor Astro Cat series and its vibrant, retro-colored art, and Frontiers of Space is no exception!
-This fabulous installment takes readers on a tour of the galaxy, from the sun to the planets, teaching about everything from gravity to extraterrestrial life.
+This fabulous installment is one of our favorite space books for kids.
+It takes readers on a tour of the galaxy, from the sun to the planets, teaching about everything from gravity to extraterrestrial life.
 Professor Astro Cat is one heck of a tour guide, and readers will be delighted to adventure through space with him.
 We also love the Space Rockets version, for another great book about space!

 Fly Guy Presents: Space, by Tedd Arnold: Perfect for new readers, Fly Guy and his human, Buzz, walk readers through the galaxy.
 Featuring illustrations, photographs, and Arnold’s trademark humor, young space enthusiasts will love this book — especially those who are eager to begin reading on their own.